max-hill/mxm-project/readme.md

 # Readme

 This project contains the code and analysis of the MXM project.
+All code can be found in [the scripts directory](/scripts/).

 Currently todo:
 - Replicate Figure 3 analysis